SRSG-Workshops/spreadsheets/_episodes/02-common-mistakes.md

 > > ## Solution
 > > When you finish, compare your clean spreadsheet with [surveys.csv](https://ndownloader.figshare.com/files/2292172)
 > > which is the example cleaned data file you downloaded during set up.
 Your cleaned spreadsheet might not be identical
 > > to the surveys.csv, but it should have the same overall structure.
+We will address the reasoning behind separating date
+> > components in 3 separate columns in the [next episode on formatting dates in spreadsheets](../03-dates-as-data/)
 > {: .solution}
 {: .challenge}